10 Ways to Make Money While Everyone Else is Hungover on New Year’s Day

 If you plan to spend your New Year’s Day cleaning, use these apps to earn money from all the stuff you get rid of:

 - Decluttr will pay you for CDs, DVDs, Blu-rays and video games, plus hardware like cell phones, tablets, game consoles and iPods.
 It’s not a marketplace — Decluttr buys it from you and takes care of reselling to the customer.
-Plus, enter PENNY10 at checkout to get an extra 10% for your trade-ins!

 - Bookscouter helps you find the best-paying sites or buyback companies for your old textbooks.